amankr1635/project-productManagement/README.md

   - _**On success**_ - Return HTTP status 200.
 The response should be a JSON object like [this](#successful-response-structure)
   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)

+// if product is daleted do we have to remove product from carts

 ## FEATURE III - Cart
 ### Models